betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 ### The challenge of scientific software documentation

 “Documentation.”
-For many authors of scientific software, the word evokes a feeling of guilt, or dread.
+For many authors of scientific software, the word evokes a feeling of guilt or dread.
 Have I written enough?
 Is what I’ve written any good?
 We’re already working outside of our comfort zones — scientists asked to pass as professional developers, and vice versa.
 To write really great documentation to go along with our software, we’d have to don many more hats: technical writer, information architect, typographer, teacher.
-If you or your project are able to marshal all those skill sets, that’s wonderful, but most of us generally have to do the best we can with limited time, resources, and expertise.
+If you or your project can marshal all those skill sets, that’s wonderful, but most of us generally have to do the best we can with limited time, resources, and expertise.
 It’s a recipe for a frustrating experience.